umaratimomo-hub/my-devops-learning/07-terraform/README.md

 # 07 - Terraform

-Infrastructure as Code (IaC) – define your infrastructure in code, version it, and automate deployments.
+Infrastructure as Code (IaC) – define infrastructure in code, version it, and automate deployments.

 ## What I Learnt